Control Anything From Anywhere Buy Now

 The VegeHub uses TLS 1.2 SSL for secure Internet connections, allowing it to do secure HTTPS posts to servers.
 If you don't care about security, you can still post using regular HTTP.

-The VegeHub comes with the most commonly used website certificates, or using our certificate tool, you can install your own.
+The VegeHub comes with the most commonly used website certificates, or you can easily install your own.

 Designed for Long Battery Life